Tour Summary – What’s Included

-At the end of the day we’ll travel back to the Doubletree by Hilton West End Hotel in central London for the last night of this tour.
+At the end of the day we’ll travel back to the Doubletree by Hilton London Victoria in central London for the last night of this tour.
 Make you own arrangements for Dinner.

 DAY 7 – 26 May 2020 – CHECK-OUT & KEW GARDENS – BREAKFAST INCLUDED